MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-a-new-entity.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/createview.jpg)

-Edit the Filter Criteria to display the appropriate records.
+**Most importantly**, edit the Filter Criteria to display the appropriate records.
 To ensure only the Lead Resource Requirements will be displayed, select the Lead entity and filter the records appropriately.

 > [!div class="mx-imgBorder"]